eliranwong/toolmate/latest_changes.md

 Tips: Enter `@` to get input suggestions of available tools

-2. Removed the `improved writing` feature temporarily, will be added as a spearate tool next update
+2. Removed the `improved writing` feature temporarily, will be added as a separate tool next update